open-policy-agent/opa/docs/new/docs/index.md

 <RunSnippet files="#input4.json" command="data.example.logical_or"/>

-:::info
+:::tip
-💡 Check out this [blog post](https://www.styra.com/blog/how-to-express-or-in-rego/) that goes into much more detail on this topic showing different methods to express OR in idiomatic Rego for different use cases.
+Check out this [blog post](https://www.styra.com/blog/how-to-express-or-in-rego/) that goes into much more detail on this topic showing different methods to express OR in idiomatic Rego for different use cases.
 :::